lagopus-tech/cecle-docs/docs/packing-machine/printing-machine/screen-printing-machine/flat-td-1525.md

 ## V.  Sales Tips & FAQ

 ### Sales Tips
 * **Highlight Selling Points**：Emphasize to the customer the machine's "precision workbench guaranteed at 0.01mm" and "guide rail lifting".
-If the customer wants to print electronic panels with tiny text or shells with high precision requirements, this machine is a better choice than standard pneumatic models.
+If the customer wants to print electronic panels or shells with tiny text, this machine is a better choice than standard pneumatic models.
 * **Customization Services**：Proactively mentioning in foreign trade communications that the machine can be built for 110V or 220V voltage can significantly improve the conversion rate.
 * **Bundled Sales**：When customers inquire, proactively ask if they need custom screens.
 Offering a "one-stop solution" increases customer stickiness.